Chinmay2660/DrumKit/README.md

 # DrumKit

 DrumKit is a web application that allows users to play drum sounds by clicking on images of drums or using the corresponding keyboard keys.
-The application is built with HTML, CSS, and JavaScript and includes eight different drum sounds.
+The application is built with HTML, CSS, and JavaScript and includes seven different drum sounds.

 ## Demo